Key staff

 Professor Lex Doyle

-Professor Doyle has worked in the field of neonatal paediatrics for more than 40 years.
+Professor Doyle has worked in the field of neonatal paediatrics for almost 50 years.
 He was first appointed to the Department of Obstetrics and Gynaecology in the University of Melbourne in 1978 and worked exclusively in neonatal paediatrics until 2006, when he stopped working in the nursery at the Royal Women’s Hospital.
 As well as training in Melbourne, he was fortunate to work and train for 3½ years in Canada, at McMaster University, where he met and worked with many esteemed international colleagues in neonatal paediatrics.

 Abbey Eeles